-In addition to the assessment of a chemical’s ability to induce mutations, typically using the bacterial Ames test, a key aspect of understanding risk to human health is assessing the potential genotoxicity within mammalian cells.
-These assessments, especially where an Ames test has returned a negative result, are designed to assess the liability for a chemical to induce chromosomal damage in the form of either breaks (clastogens) or missegregation and whole chromosome loss (aneugens).
-Such assessments are commonly conducted using the in vitro and in vivo micronucleus tests, as these tests have high sensitivity for genotoxic substances and are able to detect both clastogens (direct and indirect mechanisms) and aneugens.
-Importantly, these studies can also be adapted to determine whether a positive result is a result of clastogenic or aneugenic modes of action.
+In addition to assessing a chemical’s ability to induce mutations, typically using the bacterial Ames test, a key aspect of understanding risk to human health is assessing the potential genotoxicity within mammalian cells.
+These assessments, especially where an Ames test has returned a negative result, are designed to assess the liability of a chemical to induce chromosomal damage in the form of either break (clastogens) or missegregation and whole chromosome loss (aneugens).
+Such assessments are commonly conducted using the in vitro and in vivo micronucleus tests, as these tests have high sensitivity for genotoxic substances and can detect both clastogens (direct and indirect mechanisms) and aneugens.
+Importantly, these studies can also be adapted to determine whether a positive result results from clastogenic or aneugenic modes of action.

-The same techniques to distinguish clastogens and aneugens can be incorporated into the OECD 474 in vivo micronucleus test, though at present FISH techniques are restricted to mouse studies.
+The same techniques to distinguish clastogens and aneugens can be incorporated into the OECD 474 in vivo micronucleus test, though at present, FISH techniques are restricted to mouse studies.
 Within the rat, whole chromosomes are identified using antibodies raised to the kinetochore assembly using CREST techniques.
-This ability to detect both genotoxic stresses, identify its mode-of-action in vitro through the incorporation of FISH, and then determine if the mode-of-action translates to the in vivo setting is a powerful advantage of the micronucleus test.
-It gives an assessment of the potential genotoxicity of test substances and the relevance to in vivo and human health settings.
+This ability to detect both genotoxic stresses, identify their mode-of-action in vitro through the incorporation of FISH, and then determine if the mode-of-action translates to the in vivo setting is a powerful advantage of the micronucleus test.
+It assesses the potential genotoxicity of test substances and their relevance to in vivo and human health settings.